eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 There are two main areas of Topic C that are particularly relevant in relation to Pseudonyms:

 - **Wallet Trust Evidence:** Part of the WUA contains information on functional and cryptographic capabilities of the Wallet Unit (currently known as WTE).
-HRL WTE_24 *A Wallet Instance SHALL release a WTE only to a PID Provider or Attestation Provider, and not to a Relying Party or any other party.* states that an RP must not receive WTE information from the WU, however this prohibits a number of the HRLs related to issuance.
+HLR WTE_24 *A Wallet Instance SHALL release a WTE only to a PID Provider or Attestation Provider, and not to a Relying Party or any other party.* states that an RP must not receive WTE information from the WU, however this prohibits a number of the HLRs related to issuance.
 Essentially, only the *Self Attestation* and *No Attestation* attestation types mentioned in Chapter 4.2.1 can be supported without access to WTE.

 - **Revocation:** Pseudonyms are local to each Relying Party, which makes revocation somewhat easy: The Relying Party can simply invalidate the pseudonym locally and the Wallet Unit will no longer be able to access that Relying Party.
 This revocation will not affect other functionality of the Wallet Unit, e.g., other Pseudonyms, PID and attestations will remain valid.
 In addition to local revocation, it may be desireable for the Relying Party to be able to revoke the entire Wallet Unit.
 If this functionality is to be supported, there must be some kind of attestation (see Chapter 4.2.1) in place.